Furtwangen University offers diverse opportunities for you to go abroad. And the International Center is happy to help

 - Important information for non-EU students with a residence permit to study: please be aware that you will lose your eligibility to study in Germany if you leave Germany for longer than 6 months without the consent of the Foreigner Registration Authorities (Ausländerbehörde).
 Please ensure you contact the relevant Foreigner Registration Authorities before planning your study abroad!

 Please submit your feedback report to the International Center within 4 weeks of the end of the study semester abroad.
-Please use this report cover and follow these instructions (for Business School students).
+Please use this report cover and follow these instructions.